-EPSCoR Research Infrastructure Improvement Program: Track-2 Focused EPSCoR Collaborations (RII Track-2 FEC)CONTACTS
+EPSCoR Research Infrastructure Improvement Program: Track-2 Focused EPSCoR Collaborations (RII Track-2 FEC) NSF Wide Programs

-|Sean C. Kennanfirstname.lastname@example.org||(703) 292-7575|
+|Sean Kennanfirstname.lastname@example.org||(703) 292-7575|

-|Timothy M. VanRekenfirstname.lastname@example.org||(703) 292-7378|
+|Timothy VanRekenfirstname.lastname@example.org||(703) 292-7378|

-|Uma D. Venkateswaranemail@example.com||(703) 292-7732|
+|Uma Venkateswaranemail@example.com||(703) 292-7732|

 Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 17-1), is effective for proposals submitted, or due, on or after January 30, 2017.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 17-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 19-1), is effective for proposals submitted, or due, on or after February 25, 2019.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 19-1 may apply to proposals submitted in response to this funding opportunity.

-The Experimental Program to Stimulate Competitive Research (EPSCoR) is designed to fulfill the mandate of the National Science Foundation (NSF) to promote scientific progress nationwide.
+The Established Program to Stimulate Competitive Research (EPSCoR) is designed to fulfill the mandate of the National Science Foundation (NSF) to promote scientific progress nationwide.
 A jurisdiction is eligible to participate in EPSCoR programs if its level of NSF research support is equal to or less than 0.75 percent of the total NSF research and related activities budget for the most recent three-year period.
 Through this program, NSF establishes partnerships with government, higher education, and industry that are designed to effect sustainable improvements in a jurisdiction's research infrastructure, Research and Development (R&D) capacity, and hence, its R&D competitiveness.

 A single proposal is submitted for a project.
 Support for non-lead collaborating institutions should be requested as subawards.
 Separately submitted collaborative proposals are not allowed.
 Each participating EPSCoR jurisdiction must have at least one co-PI on the project.
 Proposals that do not comply with these requirements will be considered not responsive, and will be returned without review.